Do Axolotls Like to Play? In Their Own Unique Way.

 Axolotls like to entertain themselves in several ways:

-• walk up and down the water bottom
+- Walk up and down the water bottom.

-• come look at you when you stare at them through the aquarium glass
+- Come look at you when you stare at them through the aquarium glass.

-• follow your fingers if you pass them along the glass
+- Follow your fingers if you pass them along the glass.

-• investigate your hand during feeding times
+- Investigate your hand during feeding times.

-• swim around your hand if you sink it into the water
+- Swim around your hand if you sink it into the water.

-• swim in and out of their hiding places
+- Swim in and out of their hiding places.

-Axolotls are not exactly the most active aquatic creatures out there and their activities revolve mainly around hunting for food, walking slowly or moving in and out of their hiding places.
+Axolotls are not exactly the most active aquatic creatures out there and their activities revolve mainly around hunting for food, walking slowly, or moving in and out of their hiding places.

 Very rarely they like to float or swim as a form of doing something different.
-Only make sure that the floating is not due to some health issues such as bubbles in the gut as that is a common indicator for problems with the digestive system
+Only make sure that the floating is not due to some health issues such as bubbles in the gut as that is a common indicator of problems with the digestive system

 Their main activity is expressed in walking along the water bottom.
 That is why this salamander is called a Mexican walking fish – it has four limbs and its actual method for moving around is by walking not swimming, unlike most underwater creatures.

 Axolotls become more active during feeding times.
 If you dive your hand in the water when feeding (or not) your pet will instantly approach you and begin investigating it.
 It will go around your palm and then swim around all sides of your hand until it is fully examined.
 You may try to slightly touch and pet your axolotl.
-Be very gentle, though, as they have very tender skin and you may accidentally take off a layer of their skin.
+Be very gentle, though, as they have very tender skin and you may accidentally take off a layer.
 A damaged upper layer may lead to sickness and infections later on.

 Finally, another activity that axolotls enjoy is moving in and out of their hiding places.
 It may not sound too entertaining to you but for an axolotl this is a lot of effort!

-Do Axolotls Get Bored?
+Do Axolotls Get Bored

 Officially, playful behavior has not been documented scientifically yet in any amphibian species.

-Some other activities that may keep them occupied are eating, hunting, mating and biting each other.
+Some other activities that may keep them occupied are eating, hunting, mating, and biting each other.
 They also like to climb up plants and sit near the filter bubbles in their aquariums.

-Classic ping pong balls are also a good option for entertainment.”
+Classic ping pong balls are also a good option for entertainment.
 Completely harmless for both the axolotl and its environment, your pet may spend some time trying to chase and catch the ball.

 Moss balls or scientifically called Marimo moss balls are large balls built by algae with a velvety appearance.
-They are also a very suitable option for entertainment and will look esthetic in the aquarium.
+They are also a very suitable option for entertainment and will look aesthetic in the aquarium.

 Axolotls like climbing up plants and hiding between them.
 Provide enough plants in the aquarium so your salamander can move around them.